Livecan/Livecan/README.md

 - 👋 Hi, I’m @Livecan!
 - 👀 I’m interested in game design, web development and road cycling.
-- 🌱 I’m currently learning Unity (and plan to look at Blender) and Drupal.
+- 🌱 I’m a passionate React JS programmer, currently learning Node JS.
-- 💞️ I’m looking to collaborate on creating video games and computer versions of board games.
 - 📫 You can get in touch with me at roman.meszaros@gmail.com or Skype: roman.mesi.